MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 2. Then, you need to target the key you want to override.
 Use the same system as the row by targeting a `0 to (number of keys in the row - 1)` index.
 The index starts on the key to the far left of your row and works its way to the key on far right of the row.
 Use it as a property key.

-3. There, you need to provide an array of `actions` as described in the main `jsonFormat.md`'s input actions.
+3. There, you need to provide an array of `actions` as described in the main json format documentation's [input actions](jsonFormat.md#action-types).
 Here is a reminder of the available `actions`:

 ```json
 "actions": [